IBM-Bluemix-Docs/mobilepush/index.md

 ## Samples
 {: #push-blog}

-Sample applications are available for [Android](https://github.com/ibm-bluemix-mobile-services/bms-samples-android-hellopush/), [Cordova](https://github.com/ibm-bluemix-mobile-services/bms-samples-cordova-hellopush), and [iOS](https://github.com/ibm-bluemix-mobile-services/bms-samples-swift-hellopush).
+Sample applications are available for [Android](https://github.com/ibm-bluemix-mobile-services/bms-samples-android-hellopush/){: external}, [Cordova](https://github.com/ibm-bluemix-mobile-services/bms-samples-cordova-hellopush){: external}, and [iOS](https://github.com/ibm-bluemix-mobile-services/bms-samples-swift-hellopush){: external}.
-You can also find more information at the Push Notifications service [videos](https://www.youtube.com/watch?v=1wO30GfiLaI&list=PLzJUGEaRNMfvX7-J6gqczEanWBPiOjEmA).
+You can also find more information at the {{site.data.keyword.mobilepushshort}} service [videos](https://www.youtube.com/watch?v=1wO30GfiLaI&list=PLzJUGEaRNMfvX7-J6gqczEanWBPiOjEmA){: external}.

 ## Sample scenario
 {: #push-scenario}

 The {{site.data.keyword.mobilepushshort}} service is explained using the sample scenario of the ACME Bank.
-The ACME Bank is in the phase of having their legacy IT infrastructure moved to IBM Cloud services and is currently building mobile back-end for their customer and employee facing apps.
+The ACME Bank is in the phase of having their legacy IT infrastructure moved to {{site.data.keyword.cloud_notm}} services and is currently building mobile back-end for their customer and employee facing apps.
 They are using {{site.data.keyword.mobilepushshort}} service to send notification to their customers on banking transactions and other important events and reminders.